 Safe jump travel carries with it a number of conditions.
-To safely enter jump space, a ship must be far into the outer system, at least 40 AU from the star.
+To safely enter jump space, a ship must be far into the outer system, at least 40 AU from the star or 20 AU directly above or below it, relative to the ecliptic.
 The jump capacitor to be used for the jump must be fully charged.